hacman/sympy/doc/src/modules/combinatorics/analytic.rst

 theorems*, mapping definitions of combinatorial structures to the appropriate generating function and then allowing extraction of asymptotic representations of the coefficients of the generating function.
-Full explanation and proofs can be found in Flajolet & Sedgewick.
+Full explanation and proofs can be found in Flajolet & Sedgewick [Flajolet2009]_.

 Alternately, we can forego the second class of transfer theorems and use SymPy to get the coefficients of the series representation of the